Experience the Power of Self-Love: A Key Ingredient for Weight Management

 3) Develop a Self-Compassion Mantra

 Dr.Neff uses mantras—easily memorized mental phrases—to help support herself during trying times.
-Reciting these self-compassionate mantras (either aloud or in your head) give you time to pause and re-center yourself in the face of a crisis.
+Reciting these self-compassionate mantras (either aloud or in your head) gives you time to pause and re-center yourself in the face of a crisis.
 These are not affirmations.
 They’re reminders.
 Here is hers: “This is a moment of suffering, suffering is part of life, may I be kind to myself in this moment, may I give myself the compassion that I need.”

 4) Meditate

-Meditation is combined contemplation and relaxation that helps us spot a self-critical thought and “work through it.”
+Meditation is a combined contemplation and relaxation that helps us spot a self-critical thought and “work through it.”
 Meditative practices include:

 • Reciting mantras